Skip to main content

 • Once the access token expires, the refresh token is used to generate a new access token.

-Below you will find basic step by step instructions for retrieving an access token and using it to request data from the K-Series APIs.
-For more details, see Authorization Overview.
+Below you will find step-by-step instructions for retrieving an access token and using it to request data from the K-Series APIs.
+For further details, see Authorization Overview.

 Before you begin